 Craving something sweet?
 You don't have to give up dessert on keto.
 But you do need to be smart about it.

+Keto desserts are low-carb treats made without sugar or grain flour.
+They swap in keto-friendly sweeteners (like stevia, monk fruit, erythritol, or allulose) and almond or coconut flour to keep net carbs low so they don't spike your blood sugar or knock you out of ketosis.
 A good keto dessert keeps carbs low, skips the sugar, and still satisfies your sweet tooth.
-You don’t need expensive ingredients or complicated steps—just the right swaps and a little prep.
+You don't need expensive ingredients or complicated steps, just the right swaps and a little prep.

-This guide has real, tested keto desserts that won’t mess with your blood sugar or kick you out of ketosis.
-I’ve made all of these myself, and they’re genuinely delicious.
+This guide has real, tested keto desserts that won't mess with your blood sugar or kick you out of ketosis.
+I've made all of these myself, and they're genuinely delicious.
+Want more low-carb meals to go with them?
+Browse all our keto recipes for breakfast through dinner.

 Why You'll Love These Dessert Ideas

-• Guilt-free indulgence — satisfy cravings without the sugar crash
+• Guilt-free indulgence: satisfy cravings without the sugar crash

-• Simple ingredients — most recipes use pantry staples
+• Simple ingredients: most recipes use pantry staples

-• Quick and easy — many ready in under 10 minutes
+• Quick and easy: many ready in under 10 minutes

-• Family-approved — even non-keto eaters enjoy these
+• Family-approved: even non-keto eaters enjoy these

-• Low carb — all under 6g net carbs per serving
+• Low carb: all under 6g net carbs per serving

 What Makes a Dessert "Keto"?